Vulcwen/gpp4/README.md

 Use 4 to switch between view modes (State grid, Pressure, Velocity)

 The velocity plot works on CIELab axis (blue vs yellow for x-axis velocity, red vs green on y axis).

+## Code-based settings
+In game.h you can adjust the resolution of the simulation with SCRWIDTH and SCRHEIGHT.
+Note: we assume square windows, functionality is undefined when SCRWIDTH =/= SCRHEIGHT.

+In fluid.h you can adjust the grid dimensions (set to 50 in this build), and potentially disable a concept we call Marker Particle Resampling.
+Marker Particle Resampling serves to counter the effect of marker particles clustering together, thus reducing the overall volume of the simulation.
+It randomly deletes and adds particles inside grid cells that have at least 1 particle in them.
+This process will never delete the last particle from a cell.